Skip to content

 Artonauti won the fourth edition of Fondazione Cariplo’s Cultural Innovation call for proposals.

-Artonauti won the Piccolo Plauto 2022 award as a project distinguished by high pedagogical and educational quality; the award is sponsored by the Department of Educational Sciences of the University of Bologna.
+Artonauti won the Piccolo Plauto award as a project distinguished by high pedagogical and educational quality -Department of Educational Sciences of the University of Bologna.

 Artonauti demonstrates that art is for everyone – even the youngest.
 With content specifically designed for them, children are capable of falling in love with the great masters of art.